Guillermo del Toro and Cinépolis granted the 2019 ANIMEXICO scholarship to a young Mexican talent

 BMW Art & Culture announces the launch of its 10th call for applications for the BMW Residency at the GOBELINS School of Visual Arts.

 Every year since 2011, BMW Art & Culture has given an artist the opportunity to produce a photography project in a three-month residency.
-The project is undertaken at the GOBELINS School of Visual Arts, which has been involved in the Residency for the past two years.

 The partnership's objective is to grow the animation industry’s skills pipeline by offering training, internships and scholarships to animators in Africa.